alvesvaren/resizer2/README.md

 ## Quirks:

-- When you normally press Win, the start menu appears, unless you pressed a keyboard shortcut using it.
-  So to keep it from appearing, it fakes the combination Win+F13, which usually doesn't do anything.
+- To not make the start menu appear, it fakes the combination Win+F13, which usually doesn't do anything, but might conflict with other hotkeys you have set up.
-  However, if you have any hotkeys using F13 that get triggered by this program, you might need to change them or change the key used in this program (by compiling it yourself)
-- The program needs to run as administrator in order to support system windows, such as the task manager.
-If you do not like this, you can disable it in the task scheduler or by running the portable version yourself.
+- It needs to run as administrator to work for system windows (such as the task manager), if you don't want this, use the portable version.
 - Some fullscreen apps really doesn't like being moved to another monitor, so be careful moving fullscreened windows.
-- Only supports x64, if you're on a 32-bit machine, you'll need to compile it yourself.
-Arm64 should work with emulation but isn't tested.
+- Only precompiled to x64, but should work on arm64 with emulation.
+32-bit might work if you compile it yourself!
-- Tested on windows 11, should for the most part work fine on windows 10 too, but there might be more bugs.
-- It always moves the parent window, but some apps uses child windows incorrectly which makes it impossible to move them correctly using this.
+- It moves the parent window, but some apps are coded incorrectly which breaks this.
-- Sometimes the tray icon doesn't work when starting it before explorer.exe has started.
-If you need to close it, use task manager or the task scheduler instead.

 ## Autostarting:

-When installing using the setup program, you can choose to enable autostarting (default)
+When installing using the setup program, you can choose to enable auto starting (default)

 ## Uninstalling:

-You should be able to uninstall it using the built in uninstallation feature in windows.
-You will need to close the app before proceeding (in the system tray, or in task manager if it doesn't show up there)
+You can uninstall it using the built in uninstallation feature in windows.
+You will need to close the app before proceeding (in the system tray or task manager)